-CMCS Head Start and Early Head Start Programs follow a two generational approach with children and parents to support healthy child development, school readiness and long-term family wellbeing.
-The ECED offers a wide variety of parent engagement activities; including Policy Council participation, monthly workshops, parenting groups and monthly fatherhood events.
+CMCS Head Start and Early Head Start Programs follow a two-generational approach with children and parents to support healthy child development, school readiness, and long-term family well-being.
+The ECED offers a wide variety of parent engagement activities; including Policy Council participation, monthly workshops, parenting groups, and monthly fatherhood events.

-Program year 2020 -2022 programming was greatly impacted by the COVID 19 Pandemic and transition to remote services.
-In order to address and support families coping with the impact of COVID19 CMCS ECED offered parents "Coping with COVID" a series of Zoom Workshops.
+Program year 2020-2021 programming was greatly impacted by the COVID-19 Pandemic and transition to remote services.
+In order to address and support families coping with the impact of COVID-19, CMCS ECED offered parents "Coping with COVID", a series of Zoom Workshops.

-CMCS ECED was able to continue to provide the Ackerman institute for the Family's Personal Best parenting groups.
-Personal Best is a parent program promotes parent mental health, social support, healthy coping and sense of self-efficacy in multiple roles.
+CMCS ECED was able to continue to provide the Ackerman Institute for the Family's Personal Best parenting groups.
+Personal Best is a parent program which promotes parents mental health, social support, healthy coping skills, and a sense of self-efficacy in multiple roles.
 Personal Best was conducted virtually in the spring of 2021.

 ECED maintained its strong Fatherhood component based on the 24:7 Dad National Fatherhood Initiative.
-ECED presented monthly events for Fathers (open to grandfathers, uncles, brothers, step fathers) like "Story Time with Dad" and "Daddy & Me Movie Night" for Fathers (and Father figures) and their children to enjoy together on Zoom.
+ECED presented monthly events for Fathers (open to grandfathers, uncles, brothers, and stepfathers) like "Story Time with Dad" and "Daddy & Me Movie Night" for Fathers (and Father figures) and their children to enjoy together on Zoom.
 In addition, virtual workshops were held to provide Fathers the opportunity to connect with peers and learn more about child development and financial literacy.
 ECED also participated virtually in the statewide initiative, "Dads Take Your Child to School Day".